tue-mps-edu/asd-engd-project-2019-thermal-object-detection/project_documentation/Functional_safety_analysis.md

 The goal is to reduce the potential harm/ASIL to a more controllable risk in order to prove the stakeholders that the risk is mitigated by adding an object detection system based on thermal imaging (proof of concept).
 The explanation of the risks needs some more elaboration.
 This is listed below:

 - A malfunction can happen because of a short circuit, power supply failure, overheating hardware.
 - A missed object detection is an object which should be detected but is not.
-This can happen because of weather conditions, nighttime driving or glare.
+This can happen because of weather conditions, night-time driving or glare.
 The algorithm does not see enough features to detect and classify the object.
 - Incorrect classification means that an object is detected, but it was classified incorrectly.
 If the object detection algorithm sends the inference to the control node, it could be that the car acts differently on an object.
 For example, a car is detected as a person.
 The speed of a car is way higher, so when detecting it as a person it could be that the control algorithm calculates that it can perform certain movements without any risk, but in reality it is different.
 - Change in orientation of the camera could happen when an object hits the camera, the driver accidently moves the camera or when driving on rough terrain.